 No other healthcare provider in West Virginia can match the level of experience and expertise found at WVU Medicine Children’s.

-Our Blood Disorders and Cancer Center is home to doctors, nurses, researchers, and other specialists who chose careers in pediatric hematology and oncology.
-We’re passionate about helping kids beat cancer, and we have the tools, therapies, and technology to do just that.
+Our Blood Disorders and Cancer Center is home to doctors, nurses, researchers, and other specialists who chose careers in pediatric hematology and oncology, because we’re passionate about helping kids beat cancer.
+And we have the tools, therapies, and technology to do just that.

 We also provide more than just the latest cancer treatments and clinical trials.
 We offer an abundance of support services to help your family get through this — and to help all our patients continue experiencing the joys of childhood.

 Conditions We Treat

 We treat all types of blood disorders and cancers.
 Some of the most common include:

 - Aplastic anemia

 - Brain and spine tumors